UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_BoundingBox.rst

    .. attribute:: min

-      The minimal point of the bounding box.
+      The minimal point in x, y and z axis of the bounding box.

       :type: :class:`mathutils.Vector`

    .. attribute:: max

-      The maximal point of the bounding box.
+      The maximal point in x, y and z axis of the bounding box.

       :type: :class:`mathutils.Vector`